Overall security and cryptographic guarantees of the network

 Immutability is where PLS is designed to peak.
 The base protocol is not upgradeable by a core team, there are no admin keys, and there’s no CEO or foundation to legally steer a rollback or parameter change.

-That also strengthens Censorship Resistance: without freeze or clawback features, or a suable steward, there’s no obvious lever to force validators to filter transactions.
+That also strengthens Censorship Resistance.
+Without freeze or clawback features, and after Richard Heart's victory over the SEC, there’s no obvious lever to force validators to filter transactions.

 The trade-off is Distribution.
-The origin balances and founder-linked holdings weigh on the Distribution score relative to proof-of-work coins mined over a decade.
-Still, taken together – no keys, no CEO, low-entry validation, IPFS frontends – PulseChain sits near the top of a strict trustlessness index while remaining materially faster than Ethereum at L1 UX.
+The origin balances and founder-linked holdings weigh on the Distribution score.
+Still, PulseChain is one of the most trustless systems created, while remaining materially faster than Ethereum.

 The scores are based on objective technical analysis, network statistics, and governance structures.
 Each metric is scored on a scale of 1-10, with 10 representing the highest level of achievement in that category.